Carlisle KY Family Law Attorney

 Do you offer virtual consultations for Carlisle clients?

-Yes!
-While our Carlisle office is conveniently located downtown, we also offer virtual consultations via Zoom for clients who prefer to meet remotely.
-Whether you want to meet in person or virtually, we're here to serve Carlisle and Nicholas County families.
+Yes.
+While our Carlisle office is conveniently located downtown, we also offer phone consultations and Zoom video consultations for clients who prefer to meet remotely.
+Many Nicholas County residents commute to Lexington, Maysville, Cincinnati, or Northern Kentucky for work, and a virtual consultation lets them meet with the attorney on a lunch break or after hours.
+Whether you want to meet in person or virtually, we are here to serve Carlisle and Nicholas County families.

 Serving Carlisle & Surrounding Communities